sahilsathe261/Certifications/README.md

-# Certifications
-"This repository contains all my academic and professional certifications."
 # 📜 My Certifications

 This repository contains all my **academic, professional, and research certifications**, showcasing my expertise in **Data Science, Python, Machine learnig and Research Publications**.